hekl0/Comparing-Languages-Longest-Increasing-Subsequence/README_dle8.txt

 - Compare & contrast:
     - Ada is similar to Pascal so it is pretty easy for me to implement the algorithm.
 - Run:
-    + With Makefile: enter the list in file input.txt and run make Ada
+    + With Makefile: enter the list in file input.txt (please put an end line character at the end of the list) and run make Ada
     + Manually: gnatmake a1.adb to compile, and run with ./a1, input the list in the terminal

-Go:
+Go (Partner's work):
 - Complexity: O(n*logn)
 - Idea:
     - Using the same idea with Ada